gaborbernat/bernat-tech/content/posts/version-numbers/index.md

 ## Semantic and ZeroVer

 So, which should you use?
 Historically, the go-to answer has been semantic versioning.
-This is defined as a three-number string (separated with a period) in the format of `MAJOR.MINOR.PATCH`.
+This is a three-number string (separated with a period) in the format of `MAJOR.MINOR.PATCH`.
 Usually, it starts with `0.1.0`.
 Then depending on the type of change you make to the library, you increment one of these and set subsequent numbers to zero:

 - `MAJOR` version if you make backward-incompatible changes,
 - `MINOR` version if you add a new feature,